 More Accessible – Scholarships and Bursaries

 Scholarships and bursaries enable access to the school for talented pupils who would benefit from an education at Millfield, by offering fee discounts of up to 100%.
 Scholarships may be supplemented with means-tested bursaries, to uphold our powerful principle of diversity that is the Millfield Mix, making sure that those children who would best benefit from a world-class Millfield education and outstanding opportunities are able to do so, regardless of the financial circumstances of their parents.
 Every child matters, and at Millfield we are passionate in our goal to identify the potential in each individual and do everything we can to ensure their success..

 In the year to 31 August 2018, the total value of scholarships and bursaries was £5.7 million.
-A total of 834 pupils (50% of all pupils) benefited in some way from these awards.

 The Millfield Foundation is an independent charity set up to raise funds for the provision of scholarships to pupils at the school.